-President Donald Trump took his first trip abroad this past week, visiting Saudi Arabia, Israel, the Vatican, and concluding with Brussels and Italy to meet with the leaders of NATO and the G7.
+President Donald Trump took his first trip abroad this past week, visiting Saudi Arabia, Israel, and the Vatican.
+He concluded with Brussels and Italy to meet with the leaders of NATO and the G7.

 President Trump, the businessman that he is, didn’t leave the United States without a list of goals to accomplish while abroad; including an arms deal with Saudi Arabia, promoting ‘unity’ within NATO, and grandstanding at any venue he was present at.

-These arms deals have greatly strengthened Saudi Arabia’s presence within the Middle East and have led to it become a dominating force among its Middle East neighbors.
-But some may wonder what Saudi Arabia could be doing by amassing all of these arms and weapons.
+These arms deals have greatly strengthened Saudi Arabia’s presence within the Middle East and led it to become a dominating force among it’s neighbors.
+Some may wonder what Saudi Arabia could be doing by amassing all of these arms and weapons.
 Few know of the Saudi’s war within Yemen and their backing of the ousted President Abdrabbuh Mansur Hadi against the Houthis who have control over the country.
 The Yemeni Crisis began in 2011 and is currently on going with no resolution in sight.
 The arms the US sells to Saudi Arabia including cluster bombs [which are a war crime to use as they mainly kill civilians] have bolstered Saudi Arabia and made it easy for them to conduct war within Yemen; along with U.S. assistance in refueling jet planes during bombing runs.
 Among other weapons, we have delivered tanks and jet fighters to the Saudi governments in their arms buildup against their regional rival Iran.

 President Trump visited Israel and has become the first sitting president to visit the Western Wall.
 His visit in Israel can be seen as mundane and routine for presidents of today’s period; stating that we will support this ally and maintain a close relationship.
 Only President Trump’s meeting with Palestinian President Mahmoud Abbas seemed to differ from presidents of the past.
 President Trump seems to possess a goal of unification and finding a resolution to the Israel-Palestine calamity.